Frequently Asked Questions

 There are a number of circumstances which may make you eligible for a Mid-Continent Public Library card:

 - Also, if you live or own property in a library district in the Kansas City Metropolitan Area with which we have a joint borrowing agreement, you are eligible for a card.
-Visit any one of our 30 branches for details and to fill out a registration form.
+Visit any one of our locations for details and to fill out a registration form.

 - The following options are available to persons living outside of the Mid-Continent Public Library service area: